Exiled-Team/EXILED/README.md

 ### Dynamic Updates
 EXILED as a framework supports dynamic reloading of plugin assemblies without requiring a server reboot.
-For example, if you start the server with just EXILED_Events as the only plugin, and wish to add a new one, you do not need to reboot the server to complete this task.
-You can simply use the RA/ServerConsole command "reload" to reload all EXILED plugins, including new ones that weren't loaded before.
+For example, if you start the server with just `Exiled.Events` as the only plugin, and wish to add a new one, you do not need to reboot the server to complete this task.
+You can simply use the RemoteAdmin/ServerConsole command `reload plugins` to reload all EXILED plugins, including new ones that weren't loaded before.

 This also means that you can *update* plugins without having to fully reboot the server as well.
 However there are a few guidelines that must be followed by the plugin developer in order for this to be achieved properly: